-Proposal Required Approval Board Recommendation Page Reference Election of Brian D. Murphy and Mary E. Gallagher as Class I Directors for a three-year term ending at the 2024 Annual Meeting of Stockholders.
-The Affirmative vote of a majority of the votes cast.
-FOR 9 To ratify the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2022.
-The Affirmative vote of a majority of the votes cast.
-FOR 44
+Proposal Required Approval Board Recommendation Page Reference Election of I. Marie Wadecki and Gregory J. Gluchowski, Jr. to serve until their successors are elected and qualified at the 2023 Annual Meeting of Stockholders, subject to their earlier death, resignation, disqualification or removal.
+The affirmative vote of a majority of the votes cast.
+FOR 11 To ratify the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2023.
+The affirmative vote of a majority of the votes cast.
+FOR 45 To adopt amendments to our certificate of incorporation to eliminate certain supermajority voting requirements.
+The affirmative vote of 66 2/3% or greater of the total outstanding shares entitled to vote.
+FOR 47 If properly presented, consideration and vote upon a stockholder proposal on the declassification of the Board of Directors.
+The affirmative vote of a majority of the votes cast.
+FOR 50